waseemh/jekyll-now/_posts/2016-06-20-web-element-waits.md

 ---
 layout: post
 title: "WebElement Waits"
-comments: true
 ---

-Selenium Webdriver 2.0 API comes with a set of utility classes for applying different wait conditions when locating DOM elements or when waiting for an event to happen in DOM.
+In this short tutorial I'm going to show how we can extend Selenium WebDriver explicit wait mechanism to support WebElement waits.
+Selenium Webdriver 2.0 API comes with a set of utilities for applying different wait conditions when locating DOM elements or when waiting for an event to happen in DOM.

-API provides WebDriverWait and ExpectedCondition classes with a built-in busy-wait-polling machnism, which can be customized via different parameters such as wait timeout, interval between polls and ignored exceptions.
-It also provides ExpectedConditions helper class which includes many ready-made wait conditions used commonly in WebDriver tests.
+WebDriver API provides WebDriverWait and ExpectedCondition classes for applying busy-wait-polling machnism when locating elements via WebDriver object.
+The polling behavior can be customized via different parameters such as wait timeout, interval between polls and which exceptions to ignore during polling.
+It also provides ExpectedConditions helper class which includes many ready-made ExpectedCondition implementations commonly used in WebDriver tests.

-However, I had a scenario where I wanted to apply an expected condition on a WebElement instance, not on a WebDriver instance.
+However, I had a scenario where I wanted to apply an ExpectedCondition on a WebElement instance, not on a WebDriver instance.
 Since WebElement is also a sub interface of SearchContext, it seemed abvious that API will support WebElement waits.
 But sadly, current implementation doesn't provide such support.

 Since WebDriverWait is based on a generic wait object FluentWait, implementing a WebElementWait should be straight forward.